hand-sap-tech/mcp-abap-adt-api/README.md

 When working with ABAP objects, you may encounter errors related to unknown field names or incorrect table usage.
 You can use the following tools to inspect table and structure definitions:

-*   **`GetTable`:** Use this tool to retrieve the structure of an ABAP Dictionary table, including its field names and data types.
+*   **`ddicElement`:** Use this tool to retrieve metadata for DDIC elements (tables/structures/views), including field names and data types.
 This is helpful for verifying the correct fields to use in your `SELECT` statements.
-*    If you need to inspect an include structure, you may need to use `searchObject` to find the include and then use `GetTypeInfo` or `GetStructure`.
-You may get a 404 error and try again with `GetStructure`
-*   **`GetStructure`:** Use this tool to retrieve the structure of an ABAP Dictionary structure, including its field names and data types.
-This is helpful for verifying the correct fields to use in your `SELECT` statements.
-*    If you need to inspect an include structure, you may need to use `searchObject` to find the include and then use `GetTypeInfo` or `GetStructure`.
+*   **`ddicRepositoryAccess`:** Use this tool to browse/read DDIC repository content if you need additional context around a DDIC element.

 ```